janobourian/aws/docs/compute/ec2.md

         * Use case:
             * Application that needs to maximize high availability
             * Critical Applications where each must be isolated from failure from each other
-    * Partition
-        * Partition per AZ
-        * Each partition is isolated from failure

 ### Elastic Network Interfaces